WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KYV18.md

 It was published 2021 by University of Kentucky Libraries.

-The network consists of 1233 nodes (junctions), 1378 pipes, 3 tanks, 3 pumps and 1 reservoir.
+The network consists of 1233 nodes (junctions), 1378 pipes, 467 valves, 3 tanks, 3 pumps and 1 reservoir.
 It contains a demand pattern for 10 hours.

 <img src="../static/benchmarks/network-kyv18/kyv18_plot.png" width="100%"/>